gmallard/stomp-demo/README.txt

 #
 # Note: these options are for stompserver and have nothing to do with AMQ.
 #
-# Command line options for the stompserver are:
+# Command line options for the stompserver 0.9.9 level are:
 #
 # -C, --config=CONFIGFILE:: Configuration File (default: stompserver.conf)
 # -p, --port=PORT:: Change the port (default: 61613)